cloudprivacylabs/layeredschemas.org/content/_index.md

 elements that are not allowed to be exchanged.
 The semantic processor applies these overlays to data to ensure correct and compliant exchange.
-Because all these operations are performed by the semantic processor, the application do not need to perform additional privacy or compliance controls during data exchange.
+Because all these operations are performed by the semantic processor, the application does not need to perform additional privacy or compliance controls during data exchange.